nateliu76/character_extraction/README.md

 Installation: `npm install --save jimp`

-There are two methods of the API:
+There are two ways of extracting characters:

 1. `extractCharacterLocations.getAll()`
 2. `extractCharacterLocations.getNearCoord()`

-Currently both are partially complete, and only `extractCharacterLocations.getNearCoord` is tested.

-Details to be filled in soon.
+The two methods are wrapped by `main.js`.

-To run on command line in debug mode:
+To run on command line:

+`node main.js imageFileOfChoice`

+or

 `node main.js imageFileOfChoice xCoordinate yCoordinate`

+The current setup will save images of:

+1. Full image with locations of bubbles marked
+2. Full image with locations of sub-bubbles marked
+3. Full image with locations of character locations marked

 ## `character_extraction_prototype.py`